rendylutfiprabowo/GAK-2.0/README.md

 * Role-based access: **Siswa** and **Admin**
 * Modular structure with **CodeIgniter 4**
 * Excel/CSV support via PhpSpreadsheet (optional for reporting)
 ---
+## 🔐 Dummy Login Accounts
+Use the following dummy accounts to log in and explore the system:

+🛠 Admin
+Username: admin
+Password: admin123

+👨‍🎓 Student
+Username: agil
+Password: 12345678

+---